-Principal Investigator (Office: S3-01-11)
+Associate Professor (Office: S3-01-11)

-Ryan is a theoretical ecologist with an interest in tropical forest ecology, biodiversity, ecosystem function, and ecosystem services.
+Ryan is a theoretical ecologist with an interest in tropical forest ecology and biodiversity.
 He completed an undergraduate degree in Mathematics & Statistics at the University of Melbourne and a PhD in Ecology & Evolutionary Biology at Princeton University.
-Current major research projects aim to understand the mechanisms responsible for large-scale patterns of tree diversity in tropical forests and to explore how this diversity influences ecosystem function.
+Current major research projects aim to understand the mechanisms responsible for large-scale patterns of tree diversity in tropical forests and to estimate extinction rates in the tropics.
 Download Ryan’s CV here.

 Tak constructs and uses mathematical models to investigate processes governing population dynamics in complex ecosystems.
 He studied Mathematics at Imperial College London as an undergraduate, before doing two PhDs at University College London and Queen’s University Belfast, on modelling the dynamics of coral reef and temperate marine shelf ecosystems.
 Tak is currently working on models of tropical rainforests that aim to (1) quantify how speciation, immigration, dispersal and demographic stochasticity interact to alter the richness-productivity relationship and (2) establish the importance of environmental stochasticity in producing spatiotemporal patterns of species abundances commensurate with empirical data.
 More details on Tak can be found at his personal website.

-Post-doctoral Research Fellow
+Senior Research Fellow